-Plaintiffs Simon Property Group, Inc., Simon Property Acquisitions, Inc. ("Simon") and Randall J. Smith(1) filed their complaint against Taubman Centers, Inc. (TCI), A. Alfred Taubman, and members of the TCI Board of Directors-Robert S. Taubman, Lisa A. Payne, Graham T. Allison, Peter Karmanos, Jr., William Taubman, Allan J. Bloostein, Jerome A. Chazen and S. Parker Gilbert ("the Board").
+Plaintiffs Simon Property Group, Inc., Simon Property Acquisitions, Inc. ("Simon") and Randall J. Smith(1) filed their complaint against Taubman Centers, Inc. (TCI), A. Alfred Taubman, and members of the TCI Board of Directors--Robert S. Taubman, Lisa A. Payne, Graham T. Allison, Peter Karmanos, Jr., William Taubman, Allan J. Bloostein, Jerome A. Chazen and S. Parker Gilbert ("the Board").
 Simon and TCI are competitors in the regional shopping center business.
 Smith is a TCI shareholder.

-Simon sought judicial intervention in their takeover effort after the Board rejected their unsolicited offer to purchase all of TCI's outstanding common stock at \$18\$ per share on December 5, 2002.
-Westfield America ("Westfield")(2) joined the Simon offer on January 15, 2003 (the "Simon/Westfield Offer").
+Simon sought judicial intervention in its takeover effort after the Board rejected its unsolicited offer to purchase all of TCI's outstanding common stock at \$18\$ per share on December 5,2002.
+Westfield America ("Westfield")(2) joined the Simon offer on January 15,2003 (the "Simon/Westfield Offer").
 Then, the offer was increased to \$20.00 per share.
 The Plaintiffs contend that more than 85% of TCI's common shares were tendered into this offer.(3)

-(1) Smith joined later in this action, under Fed.
-R. Civ.
-P. 20.
-Smith and Simon will collectively be referred to as "the SPG Plaintiffs" or "SPG."
+(1) Smith joined later in this action, under F.R.C.P.
+20. Smith and Simon will collectively be referred to as "the SPG Plaintiffs"or "SPG."

-Likewise, TCI shareholder Lionel Z. Glancy ("Glancy") seeks relief from current and former actions by the Board, including its rejection of the Simon/Westfield offer.
+Likewise, TCI shareholder Lionel Z, Glancy ("Glancy") seeks relief from current and former actions by the Board, including its rejection of the Simon/Westfield offer.
 Glancy's complaint is on behalf of himself and other TCI shareholders, as well as derivatively on behalf of TCI.
 Glancy's complaint does not name A. Alfred Taubman as a Defendant.
-It is filed against the Board only and TCI (as a nominal defendant).

-The SPG Plaintiffs and Glancy assert claims that are similar but not identical.
-In a five-count complaint, the SPG Plaintiffs allege that: (1) the Taubman family does not have the right to vote Series B Preferred Stock acquired by the Taubman family in 1998 (Count I)(4); (2) the Taubman family does not have the right to vote shares recently acquired, their Series B Preferred Stock, or exercise irrevocable proxies to vote the shares of others, because it gives the Taubmans a controlling share in TCI without a vote of disinterested shareholders (Count II); (3) the Taubmans are not entitled to vote the Series B Preferred Stock and the new shares in such a way that it would foreclose the Simon/Westfield tender offer and disenfranchise the public shareholders.
-Further, they allege that the Special Meeting Amendment of December 20, 2002(5) should be deemed null and void since it is a breach of the Board's fiduciary duty (Count III); and (4) various other acts and omissions of Defendants constitute breaches of fiduciary duty (Counts IV and V).
+The SPG Plaintiffs and Glancy assert similar claims.
+In a five-count complaint, the SPG Plaintiffs allege that: (1) the Taubman family does not have the right to vote Series B Preferred Stock acquired by the family in 1998 (Count I)(4); (2) the Taubman family does not have the right to vote shares recently acquired, their Series B Preferred Stock, or exercise irrevocable proxies to vote the shares of others, because it gives the Taubmans a controlling share in TCI without a vote of disinterested shareholders (Count II); (3) the Taubmans are not entitled to vote the Series B Preferred Stock and the new shares in such a way that it would foreclose the Simon/Westfield tender offer

-(2) Westfield is not a party to this action.
-It is a corporation controlled by Westfield America Trust, an Australian real estate company.

-(3) A tender offer is a device by which one corporation seeks to acquire control of another by offering to buy a substantial portion of its shares tendered for sale at a stipulated price.
+- (2) Westfield is not a party to this action.
+It is a corporation controlled by Westfield America Trust, an Australian real estate company. - (3) A tender offer is a device by which one corporation seeks to acquire control of another by offering to buy a substantial portion of its shares tendered for sale at a stipulated price.
 6A FLETCHER CYCLOPEDIA OF PRIVATE CORP.
-Section 2841.10.

-(4) The Court granted Defendants' Motion to Dismiss this Count, in part, in its January 22, 2003 Order.
+SECTION 2841.10. - (4) The Court granted Defendants' Motion to Dismiss this Count, in part, in its January 22,2003 Order.